 My car is 18 years old, and most of the bolts I removed were untouched since new.
 Furthermore, the lower U joint, where the steering column connects to the rack, is probably corroded together because Volvo put an aluminium U-joint on a steel spine.
 This means you will need to remove a lot of stuff to get the rack out, far more than the factory manual suggests.
 Finally, you have to jack the engine up off its side and rear mount and drop the crossmember at the same time because the engine is supported on the steering column and you have to drop the crossmember to wiggle the rack out.
 I found an engine support stand and some chains really helped because I could work under the car without a jack or axle stand being in the way.
 Penetrant and a good impact gun are your friend.

-Volvo’s history is intrinsically intertwined with the 5-cylinder engine.
+Volvo’s history is intrinsically intertwined with the Volvo 5 cylinder engine.
 More than any other auto maker (besides maybe Audi), Volvo’s name has become almost synonymous with this rather idiosyncratic engine over the last 30 years.
 At the time, it was a perfect compromise between the 6-cylinder’s power and the 4-cylinders size and efficiency.
-Of course, time […]
+Of […]

 mrbrian200 had a goal: extend the life of and/or prevent temporary freakouts of the CEM and DIM modules in P2 Volvos.
 It’s a simple yet brilliant modification that can’t hurt, and will almost certainly help, the longevity of your Volvo.
 I’ve come across several reports by owners who state when their CEM or DIM freaks […]

-V40 and S40 (2004+) owners rejoice!
+Let’s talk about Volvo 5-cylinder Cars V40 and S40 (2004+) owners rejoice!
 Help and advice is here for you while you’re working on your Volvo’s timing belt.
 This is also applicable to 2000s Volvo 5-cylinder cars with VVT… variable valve timing.
-MVS member Bruce: The timing mark on the cam gear is really not important once you pull the gear/hub off […]
+MVS member Bruce: The timing mark on the cam gear is really not important […]